 Fatigue of casing in drilling operations has certainly not received the amount of study that the drill pipe has.
 The principles essentially are the same, except for the different types of connections.
 Casing fatigue as related to drilling string harmonics has been observed in practice.
 Wellbore curvature in directional applications might cause some fatigue problems, too, although that has not been seen in practice so far.
 Increasing applications of drilling with casing will lead to further developments in this area.

 Cementing in Casing While Drilling

 These are rigid with curved blades to aid in mud displacement.
-It appears the only thing that cannot be run are sidewall scrapers and wipers.
+It appears the only things that cannot be run are sidewall scrapers and wipers.
 With good-quality mud, centralizers, and pipe movement by reciprocation and rotation, adequate mud displacement should not be a problem in cementing.
-Liners used as drilling strings may be cemented in a similar manner.
+Liners used as drilling strings may be cemented similarly.
 Liner hangers have been developed so that the liner may be hung and cemented immediately after drilling.

 - Trip related

 - Less crew exposure to pickup and lay-down operations.

 - No casing elevator or stabbing board with which to contend.

 - Less chance of differential sticking in most cases due to pipe movement.

 One other interesting phenomenon observed in some actual drilling cases is a reduced tendency for lost circulation where it has been a known problem in the same area with conventional drilling.
 This has been attributed to the formation of filter cake or compaction of mud filter cake into formation pore spaces at the bore-hole wall.
 A filter cake or plugged pore spaces cannot make a formation stronger per se, but as discussed before, the fracture pressure of a formation is lower if the fracturing fluid can enter the pore spaces prior to fracture.
 It appears that what has been observed in these cases is that the drilling fluid is unable to enter the pore spaces prior to fracture.